Dewi Liana Seriestha

-Dewi Liana Seriestha (born 7 September 1989) is a Malaysian singer, model as well as beauty pageant titleholder who was crowned Miss Malaysia World 2014.
-She represents her country at Miss World 2014 at London, United Kingdom where she placed as one of the Top 25 quarter-finalist and also became the first Malaysian to win the Miss World Talent award.
+Dewi Liana Seriestha (born 7 September 1989) is a Malaysian singer, model and beauty pageant titleholder who was crowned Miss Malaysia World 2014.
+She represents her country at Miss World 2014 at London, England where she placed as one of the Top 25 quarter-finalist and also became the first Malaysian to win the Miss World Talent award.

 Early life

 Seriestha was born in Kuching city centre but hails from Kampung Tematu, which is a residential neighbourhood in the Padawan suburban area of the city outside city limits.

-Her father, Yudhi Seriestha is an Indonesian musician and singer of Chinese descent while her mother Catherine Noep anak Sigit is a Malaysian Bidayuh singer.
+Her father, Yudhi Seriestha is an Indonesian musician and singer of Chinese descent while her mother Catherine Noep Sigit is a Malaysian Bidayuh singer.
 She is the third of four siblings.
-She won a national singing competition, Bintang Kecil RTM in 2000.
+She come second in a national singing competition, Bintang Kecil RTM in 2000.
 In 2005, she moved to Kuala Lumpur with her parents to pursue her career.
 Seriestha graduated from National Academy of Arts, Culture and Heritage (ASWARA) in November 2015.

 Career

-2005–2010: Mentor and Miss Fair & Lovely World Harvest Festival 2010
+2005–2010: Mentor and Miss Fair and Lovely World Harvest Festival 2010

 In 2005, Seriestha made her national television debut in a singing competition, Mentor, which was aired on TV3.
 She was only 16 and was the youngest finalist of the show.
 Seriestha also ventured into acting.
 In 2009–2010, she acted for Malay drama, Kembali, Nilai Cinta Diana and Patung Cinta for Radio Televisyen Malaysia.

 In 2010, she joined a Sarawak-based beauty pageant Miss Fair & Lovely World Harvest Festival where she finished as first runner up and also a subsidiary title for Miss Talent.